 Cockapoos enjoy a good walk, but a great way to keep them stimulated and active is through a variety of fun play sessions.

-The Cockapoo was traditionally bred from the Miniature Poodle, as the size is more compatible in mating with a Spaniel, so the bone structure size is often similar to the Miniature Poodle.
-Both Toy and Standard Poodles are also used to breed Cockapoos.
+The Cockapoo was traditionally bred from the Miniature Poodle, as the size is more compatible with mating with a Spaniel, so the bone structure size is often similar to the Miniature Poodle.
+Both toy and standard poodles are also used to breed Cockapoos.

 As a guide, you can expect the following:

-A Toy Poodle will lead to the size of a very small toy dog, usually under 10 inches in height
+A Toy Poodle will be the size of a very small toy dog, usually under 10 inches in height

-A Miniature Poodle will lead to a more mid-size dog, similar to a Cocker Spaniel
+A Miniature Poodle will lead to a larger dog, similar to a Cocker Spaniel

 A Standard Poodle will lead to a dog the size of a Labrador Retriever or something even taller

 You can also find variants to the size of the Spaniel, which can impact the Cockapoo’s size to a degree.